AnaZonia/moon_notes/Ana Did Science Today.md

 sampleRegions will sample over NAs so you end up with less points than what was wanted. so stratifiedSample really is the best way to do this.
 I think stratifiedSample wasn't working because it was being run with ecoregions as a feature collection, which was then projected to image - importing ecoregions as image made everything much faster.

+Exports are going well.
+Now trying to export CSV for the whole country.

+Now the question is that there are few points with non-pasture history.
+I will try to sample specifically those to run the analysis with them.

+Also, I am adding last observed land use type and mature biomass which hadn't been exported properly before as images to the cloud.

 ## 19/04/2024, Fri - Chapter 1

 Some time this morning was spent cleaning, and then a bit more once arriving in lab so I chose how to track my time.